 We like to have ours with stewed frozen cherries or blueberries, banana ice cream of varying types and, of course, maple syrup.

 Never a chance of any leftovers with my gannets around but they do freeze and reheat well in a low oven.
 Separate the pancakes with greaseproof so that you take out just what you need.
+You can simply turn the toaster to the lowest setting and pop a pancake in to defrost and warm through.

 Makes around 16